wacncontent/CustomizeTool/output/articles/search/search-api-indexers-2015-02-28-preview.md

 	- `documentdb` - Azure DocumentDB
 - `credentials`:
 	- The required `connectionString` property specifies the connection string for the data source.
 The format of the connection string depends on the data source type:
 		- For Azure SQL, this is the usual SQL Server connection string.
-If you're using the Azure management portal to retrieve the connection string, use the `ADO.NET connection string` option.
+If you're using the Azure Management Portal to retrieve the connection string, use the `ADO.NET connection string` option.
 		- For DocumentDB, the connection string must be in the following format: `"AccountEndpoint=https://[your account name].documents.azure.com;AccountKey=[your account key];Database=[your database id]"`.
 All of the values are required.
-You can find them in the [Azure management portal](https://portal.azure.com/).
+You can find them in the [Azure Management Portal](https://manage.windowsazure.cn/).

 - `container`:
 	- The required `name` property specifies the table or view (for Azure SQL data source) or collection (for DocumentDB data source) that will be indexed.